hrubanj/webpage/_posts/2024-03-18-controlling-home-power-plant-with-ai-part-2.markdown

 ![]({{ site.baseurl }}/assets/images/consumption_input_form.png)

 This lets users input the estimated daily consumption.
-The value with the highest timestamp is used for each day.
+The value with the highest timestamp gets selected for each day.

 **A form for inputting estimated default consumption**

 ![]({{ site.baseurl }}/assets/images/consumption_input_default_form.png)

 Users can also input estimated default consumption.
-This is used when there is no daily-specific consumption.
+This gets used when there is no daily-specific consumption.

-Additionally, we want to be able to show users what the model predicts and what the optimization suggests.
+Additionally, we want let users see what the optimization suggests.
 This will let them oversee the model and point out potential issues.

 **Optimization runs**